motacola/PandocPro/README.md

 ## ⚡ Get Going in Minutes

-1. **Grab the project**
+1. **Clone the project**
    ```bash
    git clone https://github.com/motacola/PandocPro.git
    cd PandocPro
    ```

-2. **Install the helper command (guided or manual)**
+2. **Run the guided setup (recommended)**
    ```bash
    ./scripts/setup.sh
    ```
-   The guided setup checks for Homebrew/Pandoc/Node, runs `npm install`, offers to add the `dsync` alias, and can even drop a Desktop launcher for double-click access.
+   This checks for Homebrew, Pandoc, Node.js, runs `npm install`, offers to add the `dsync` alias, and can even drop a Desktop launcher—no manual editing required.

-   Prefer to do it manually?
-Run:
+   Prefer manual steps?
    ```bash
    npm install
    ./scripts/setup-alias.sh
    source ~/.zshrc  # or open a new terminal window
    ```

-3. **Drop your Word files** into the `docs/` folder (feel free to make subfolders).
+3. **Add your documents**
+   - Copy `.docx` files into `docs/` (subfolders are fine).
+   - The first time, run `dsync` option 1 to create the Markdown twin automatically.

-4. **Run the menu**
+4. **Use the interactive menu**
    ```bash
    dsync
    ```
-   Pick your document, choose what you need, and the script walks you through it.
+   Pick a document, choose **Convert → Markdown**, **Export → Word**, **Auto Sync**, **Watch Mode**, etc. The menu explains each action in plain English.

    *(Prefer double-clicking?
-Run `./scripts/create-launcher.sh`—or answer “yes” during `setup.sh`—to drop a `Word-Markdown-Sync.command` launcher on your Desktop.)*
+Run `./scripts/create-launcher.sh`—or say “yes” during `setup.sh`—to place a `Word-Markdown-Sync.command` launcher on your Desktop.)*

-5. *(Optional)* **Choose your AI helper**
+5. *(Optional)* **Wire up AI helpers**
    ```bash
    ./scripts/configure-llm.sh
    ```
-   This finds Ollama/LM Studio/llama.cpp installs—or lets you type in a custom endpoint.

-That’s all most people need.
-You can always come back to the menu later.
+   The helper detects Ollama/LM Studio/llama.cpp installs or lets you point to any custom HTTP endpoint, then saves the selection for use in MCP workflows.

+That’s enough to edit Word docs in VS Code without touching advanced commands.
+Come back to the menu whenever you need another conversion.

 ---